htdat/woo-viet/readme.txt

 * Upload to WordPress.org

 == Upgrade Notice ==

+= 1.3 =
+The new version 1.2 comes with the feature "Add the OnePay domestic (local ATM cards) gateway]"

 = 1.2 =
 The new version 1.2 comes with the feature "Add districts to Vietnam provinces".